 What is drug trafficking?

-The National Crime Agency (NCA) states that drug trafficking to the UK costs an estimated £10.7 billion per year and that the use of illegal drugs, particularly Class A, impacts on the social and economic well-being of the country.
+The National Crime Agency (NCA) states that drug trafficking to the UK costs an estimated £10.7 billion per year and that the use of illegal drugs – particularly Class A drugs – impacts considerably on the social and economic well-being of the country.

 What is possession with intent to distribute?

 Unlawful possession, unlawful supply and intent to supply ‘controlled’ and/or psychoactive drugs are classified as criminal offences under the Misuse of Drugs Act (1971) and the Psychoactive Substances Act (2016).

 To be charged with possession with intent to supply drugs you must be found to be in possession of a controlled drug with evidence to show the intention to pass the controlled substance to someone else who has no legal right to possess it.
 Being charged with supplying drugs or being suspected of supplying drugs is considered a much more serious crime than simply being charged for possession of drugs.

 If you are caught in possession of a small amount of a controlled drug and charged with intent to supply, you may plead guilty to the charge of possession but not guilty to supply on the grounds that the drugs seized were for personal use only.
 It is however important to note that statements made at the time of arrest can be significant to the outcome of a case.
 For example, if a person is simply found in possession of a small amount of a controlled drug but they state that they are for a friend, that person could subsequently be charged with the more serious offence of possession with intent to supply.